Battersea Power Station tube station

 Battersea Power Station is a London Underground station in Battersea, London, which forms the terminus of the Northern line extension to Battersea.

-Partially funded by the redevelopment of Battersea Power Station, the station serves the redevelopment site, as well as Battersea itself.
-The station is located on Battersea Park Road, close to Battersea Park railway station and a short walking distance from Queenstown Road railway station, forming an out-of-station interchange with both of them.
-The line and station opened on 20 September 2021.
+The station, partially funded by the redevelopment of Battersea Power Station, serves the redevelopment site and Battersea itself.
+The station is located on Battersea Park Road, close to Battersea Park railway station and within walking distance from Queenstown Road railway station, forming an out-of-station interchange with both stations.
+The station opened along with the extension of the Northern line on 20 September 2021.
 It is the only station on the London Underground network to include the word 'station' in its name.

 Services

-The station is located in Zone 1, and is served by the Northern line as part of the extension from Kennington to serve the redevelopment of Battersea Power Station.
-Trains from Battersea Power Station only run via Charing Cross as the branch is an extension off the Kennington loop.
+The station is located in London fare zone 1 and is served by the Northern line as part of the extension from Kennington to serve the redevelopment of Battersea Power Station.
+Trains from Battersea Power Station run via Charing Cross only, as the branch extends off the Kennington loop.
+The next station in the branch towards North London is Nine Elms.

-The station serves as the terminus for the new branch, with a crossover junction prior to the station allowing trains to terminate in either platform.
-Overrun tunnels underneath Battersea Dogs & Cats Home were proposed, however these were omitted to save money.
-Provision has been made for a possible future extension to Clapham Junction railway station.
+The station serves as the terminus for the new branch, with a crossover junction before it, allowing trains to terminate on either platform.
+Overrun tunnels underneath Battersea Dogs & Cats Home were proposed; however, these were omitted to save money.
+Provisions have been made for a possible extension to Clapham Junction railway station.
 The station also serves as an out-of-station interchange with Battersea Park railway station.